xcore/sw_motor_control/doc/sw-guide/comms-high.rst

 ++++++++++++

 The thread do_comms_eth interfaces to the TCP/IP stack and provides a server interface on the TCP port defined by TCP_CONTROL_PORT
 (this is typically defined as 9595).
+See the documentation for the *sc_xtcp* and *sc_ethernet* modules, which describe the use of the TCP/IP service and Ethernet services.

-After configuring the TCP port and TCP/IP stack interface, the thread just sits in a while(1){} loop processing TCP/IP events.
+After configuring the TCP port and TCP/IP stack interface, the thread sits in a while(1){} loop processing TCP/IP events.
 The following actions are performed based on the event type: